furagu/easy-gd/FUTURE.md

 # The Future Interface of Easy-gd Library

-Node-gd has miserable C-style interface that should be fixed.
+Node-gd 0.0.7 has miserable C-style interface that should be fixed.<br/>

-## Open any source containing an image [a]synchronously
+Here is what's on the way to easy-gd 1.0.0:

+### A single method to open image sources of any kind [a]synchronously
 ```js
 gd.open('file.jpg', function (err, image) {})
 gd.open(stream, function (err, image) {})